abbshr/RocketEngine/README.md

 + super light weight
 + high performance
 + full event driven
++ multi websocket servers have their own split namespace
++ custom events support
++ comprehensive functions supported in client/browser
 + suit for newbies' learnning. such as creating a chat room...
++ detailed output log
 + no third part modules dependience

 ##### repo states

-now in v0.2.0, implement websocket server
+now in v0.2.1, implement websocket server
 TODO: ws as a client, implement the security mechanism descripted in RFC 6455

 ##### Install